Treatment for hemorrhoids

 In some cases, internal hemorrhoids may protrude through the anus and can be seen, which is known as becoming prolapsed.
 When this happens, they will shrink back inside the rectum or can be pushed back in.

-External hemorrhoids are the most common and most troublesome.
+External hemorrhoids are the most common and troublesome.
 Hemorrhoids cause pain, severe itching, and difficulty sitting.
 Fortunately, they’re treatable.

 Prolapsed hemorrhoids are internal hemorrhoids that have grown to the point of protruding from the anus.
 Classic hemorrhoid symptoms can accompany them or have no symptoms at all.
 All internal hemorrhoids are rated on a Grade 1–4 scale:

-Grade 1 – No prolapse
+Grade 1: No prolapse

-Grade 2 – prolapse under pressure, as an effort during a bowel movement, but returns on its own
+Grade 2: prolapse under pressure, as an effort during a bowel movement, but returns on its own

-Grade 3 – Prolapse that the patient can push
+Grade 3: Prolapse that the patient can push

-Grade 4 – Prolapse that is too painful to be pushed back
+Grade 4: Prolapse that is too painful to be pushed back

 Thrombosed types of hemorrhoids

 Thrombosed types of hemorrhoids could be internal or external, depending on the location of piles in which a blood clot (thrombosis) has settled.
-Symptoms and signs that go together with a thrombosed hemorrhoid are usually more severe than simple cases of regular varicose veins in the anal area.
+Symptoms and signs accompanying a thrombosed hemorrhoid are usually more severe than simple cases of regular varicose veins in the anal area.
 They can manifest with intense itching, burning, pain, redness, and swelling.
 The area around the hemorrhoids can also take on a bluish color.
 Immediate address of this condition and treatment of thrombosed hemorrhoids is required to avoid losing blood sources and damage to nearby tissues.

 Causes of hemorrhoids

-The exact cause of hemorrhoids is not sure.
+The exact cause of hemorrhoids is not known.
 However, one of the possible causes of hemorrhoids is when there’s too much pressure on the veins around your anus.
 Other possible causes of hemorrhoids include: